PennyLaneAI/pennylane-lightning/README.rst

 .. note::

-    The below contains instructions for installing Lightning-Tensor ***from source***.
+    The below section contains instructions for installing Lightning-Tensor ***from source***.
 For most cases, *this is not required* and one can simply use the installation instructions at `pennylane.ai/install <https://pennylane.ai/install/#high-performance-computing-and-gpus>`__.
 If those instructions do not work for you, or you have a more complex build environment that requires building from source, then consider reading on.

-Lightning-Qubit should be installed before Lightning-Tensor (compilation is not necessary):
+Lightning-Qubit needs to be 'installed' by ``pip`` before Lightning-Kokkos (compilation is not necessary):

 .. code-block:: bash